Rules and Guidelines

 The general layout for the digital signs is shown below.
 Digital signs hang in landscape orientation, sectioned off into different screen areas.
 A majority of these areas are reserved for use by University Communications.

 - The main header shows the FM logo and the words “Francis Marion University” on the left.
 The right side may be used for additional text.

 - The department header states where the digital sign is located and/or which department is responsible for the “local message area”.

 - The Main Area shows content that is of interest campus-wide.
-(Sometimes an exception may occur.)
-Any content in this area needs to be submitted through University Communications.
+Any content that will run campus-wide needs to be submitted through University Communications.
 This area may also be used for local content.